 Not all games or programs support 4K resolutions.
 This will be especially true for older titles which would have to be upscaled in order to be displayed properly in 4K.
 In the end, an upscaled 1080p image will never look nearly as good as a native 2160p one.

 Naturally, 4K monitors are expensive.
-Those suitable for gaming — even more so.
+And those suitable for gaming — even more so.

-So, ultimately, is a 4K monitor worth it?
+So, finally, is a 4K monitor worth it?
 Definitely.
 They bring in-game visuals to a whole new level that is simply unachievable in 1080p.
 The more important question is: should you get one?

-Now, that question is a bit tricky.
+Now, that’s a tricky one.
 It all depends on your requirements and your situation.
 We can wholeheartedly recommend a 4K monitor if you’re putting together a powerful gaming rig that is targeting a 2K resolution or are merely upgrading your current PC for that purpose.
 This is because: